pmndrs/zustand/docs/guides/ssr-and-hygration.md

 - `react-dom/server` helps us render our components on a server,
 - `react-dom/client` helps us hydrate our components on a client.

-> **Note:** Do not forget that even if we can render our components on server side is
+> **Note:** Do not forget that even if we can render our components on a server, it is
-> important to "hydrate" them on client side to make them interactive
+> important to hydrate them on a client to make them interactive.

 ```json
 // package.json